risatrix/internote/README.md

-internote
+##Internotes, Not Footnotes!
 =========

-Interactive notes for things you read on screen. <a href="http://risatrix.github.io/internote/">Demo here</a>.
+I grew up with footnotes, and found them flawed on paper.
+On digital screens, they usually turn into endnotes, which are even worse.

+I was tasked with putting a [play](https://github.com/risatrix/WIC), originally with footnotes, online.
+I wanted to make interactive notes for things you read on screen.
+I tried a [side-menu](https://github.com/risatrix/sidenote) type deal, but ulitmately decided it made the most sense to interweave the notes with the text.
+I used CSS transitions to make them speedy, and additional js to make them device-friendly, and copped the classy style from Medium.

 Mobile- and device-friendly.
-Able to be turned off if you want to read without distraction.
+There's a toggle to auto-open notes as you scroll, and the notes are able to be hidden if you want to read without distraction.

+<a href="http://risatrix.github.io/internote/">Demo here</a>.
+[Real play](http://women-in-congress.com/) here.

-Not really a plugin yet, they just branched off from one.
+Not really a plugin, just branched off from the idea behind one.